Sign up for our newsletter!

 Love oysters?
 Boats?
 Beach cleanups?
 Kayaking?
 Check out our many exciting volunteer opportunities!
 There's something for everyone!

-To combat this harmful reality out on the water, Baykeeper offers the convenient and environmentally friendly pumpout program, helping to reduce the amount of raw sewage disposed in our watershed.
+To combat this harmful reality out on the water, Baykeeper offers the convenient and environmentally-friendly pumpout program to help reduce the amount of raw sewage disposed of in our watershed.
 Best of all, this pumpout service is completely free of charge to boaters in Jamaica Bay and on the New Jersey Bayshore!

-Please note: The Head Mistress Pumpout Boat Season will be starting on 5/19/2019.
-Please check back for updates.
+Please note: The Head Mistress Pumpout Boat operates every Sunday and one weekday per week.
+Please check this page often for weekly schedule updates.

 To request your FREE pumpout in the Bayshore call 732-832-1499 or channel 9 (if our vessel is in sight) on the water or click here to request your FREE pumpout online.
 You do not have to be present for your boat to be serviced.

 The Royal Flush Pumpout Boat Season will start be starting on 5/17/2019.
 Please check back for updates.

 Since 2015, NY/NJ Baykeeper has operated the Royal Flush, in partnership with Monmouth County Health Department.
 The Royal Flush provides pumpouts to recreational boaters in the Shrewsbury and Navesink Rivers.